Everybody's talking about it.

 If you live in a state where it is not legal, getting your hands on quality rosin is going to be much more difficult.
 Your best bet is probably to make it yourself (hypothetically, of course—we certainly don't advocate you break any laws).

 Those living in legal states might think about making their own as well.
 For you, it is easy to get your hands on quality input material and a decent rosin press.
-You could even use a hair straightener.
+NugSmasher presses (reviewed here) are the best value, but you could even use a hair straightener.
 Most people do when they first get started.

 The extraction process is surprisingly easy.
 Here's how to do it.
 That article takes you through all the steps and even includes information for those using the hair straightener method.
 Follow the steps and you'll have your own freshly presses rosin in no time.